astropy/astropy-APEs/APE9.rst

 in expressions.

 There are also a couple of uncertainty classes.
-The class ``NDUncertainty`` seres too define the uncertainty interface and ``StvDevUncertainty`` implements error propagation (including limited support for propagation of correlated errors) for uncertainties expressed as standard deviation.
+The class ``NDUncertainty`` serves too define the uncertainty interface and ``StvDevUncertainty`` implements error propagation (including limited support for propagation of correlated errors) for uncertainties expressed as standard deviation.

-The subpackage ``nddata.utils`` includes a few utiulity functions (e.g.
+The subpackage ``nddata.utils`` includes a few utility functions (e.g.
 ``block_reduce``) for operating on generic arrays and a ``Cutout2D`` class for representing postage-stamp cutouts of images.